Healthful, flavor-packed grain bowl with short grain brown rice, quick pickled carrots and a sweet & salty walnut-miso dressing.

 - 1/2 cup salad sprouts (any variety)

-- 1/4 cup 3 tablespoons Emerald® Glazed Walnuts, crumbled
+- 1/4 cup 3 tablespoons Emerald® Glazed Walnuts or plain walnuts, crumbled

 - To make the dressing: Put all ingredients in a mini food processor or blender and puree until smooth.